fawda123/sgdepth_manu/README.md

 `secc_seg.RData` Secchi data for each segment, created in manuscript code cunk

+`secc_sum.RData` Summary of secchi observations by bay and segment from IWR40 database, also includes light requirement summaries from `irl_light.RData` and `tb_light.RData`

 `seg_summ.RData` Summarized data for table of segment characteristics

 `sgpts_irl_2009.rds` All seagrass depth points for Indian River Lagoon (all segments)